 - maintaining record and inventory systems for nuclear materials, - establishing measuring systems to determine the nuclear material inventories and their variations, - evaluating accuracy and calculating uncertainty of measurements, - establishing procedures for carrying out physical inventory and for determining and evaluating non-accounted material, - implementing containment and surveillance systems.

 ABACC was staffed with 50 inspectors, half provided by each country, and was assigned the responsibility for conducting inspections, designating inspectors, evaluating inspections and concluding international agreements.
-As of December 1993, 56 inspections had been carried out.
+During 1995, 149 inspections were carried out.